 ITD Wood is a project-driven subject which would suit students who enjoy using their practical and written skills to design and manufacture wood-based projects within a workshop learning environment.
 Students advance their knowledge and understanding of materials, machines, laser cutters, hand tools and processes through a range of practical and theory-related topics.
-Completion of this subject will prepare students for more specialised learning in Furnishing Skills, and the cert 3 engineering course offered in senior.
+Completion of this subject will prepare students for more specialised learning in Furnishing Skills, and the Certificate 3 in Engineering course offered in senior phase.